How American education produced the audience for a nonsense candidate

 Americans who are unaware of the long history of corporate abuses of people and the environment will accept capitalist politicians’ promises that corporations will regulate themselves and that the free market will make the best decisions.
 And then they will be surprised when pipelines break and poison whole cities.
 If Americans are not taught how individuals like Rosa Parks worked as an investigator and activist with the NAACP for 11 years prior to the bus boycott flashpoint, they won’t follow that example.
 Basic public education (or private, for that matter) does not give us this example nor does it explore all the different avenues to civic engagement.
 So even though we are taught the three branches of government and how a bill becomes a law, we are not taught how regular citizens can participate and organize in real, tangible ways other than voting for president.
 I don’t think this is an accidental omission.

 Liberal and left-leaning Americans of all colors watched the Democratic National Convention this summer without a critical eye or ear, getting carried away on buzzwords.
 Lots of buzzwords like “unity”, “freedom”, and “opportunity” were floated at the DNC.
 But it bothered me, because watching as a black woman, I know that a black girl witnessing the nomination of Hillary Clinton does not have the same chances as a white girl of achieving what Hillary has achieved.
 That’s a statistical reality and fact.
-A black, Muslim, Chicana, or Asian girl will have to put in more effort and overcome more barriers than a white girl in order to follow in HRC’s footsteps.
+An Indigenous, Black, Muslim, Chicana, or Asian girl will have to put in more effort and overcome more barriers than a White girl in order to follow in HRC’s footsteps.
 Those barriers include people in positions of power (like professors, hiring managers, and CEOs) who were educated in a patriarchal white supremacist system and who don’t see them as equal or fully American.

 And the fact that a black girl doesn’t have the same chances as a white girl at anything in American life means we are not unified or free or, least of all, EQUAL.
 And that’s NOT what was being talked about.
 We need to talk about and implement a plan for how that inequality is going to be solved.
 Meanwhile, Hillary Clinton was praised widely for merely mentioning the existence of systemic racism, but we need to be more explicit about the fact that because of systemic racism, black and brown girls face more hardships than white girls.
 We are living in inequality RIGHT NOW.